-Montreat College's School of Adult and Graduate Studies has facilities located in Charlotte, Morganton, and Asheville, NC.
-The Charlotte location is centrally located in the uptown and is easily accessible from anywhere in the city.
+Montreat College's School of Adult and Graduate Studies has facilities located in Charlotte and Asheville, NC.
+The Charlotte location is easily accessible from anywhere in the city.
 The Asheville location is convenient and practical, having been designed with the adult student in mind.